-We were appointed to a specialist multi-disciplinary team led by DMOD Architects in 2021 to restore the roof to St. Davids Castle in Naas.
-The building originally comprised of a medieval tower house which was possibly reconstructed in the 15th century from an earlier structure as part of the construction of the town walls when […] Read more – ‘st. davids castle naas, roof restoration’.
+We were appointed to a specialist multi-disciplinary team led by DMOD Architects in 2021 in relation to the conservation & restoration of St. Davids Castle in Naas.
+The building originally comprised of a medieval tower house which was possibly reconstructed in the 15th century from an earlier structure as part of the construction of the […] Read more – ‘st. davids castle, naas’.

 We provided input to the re-pointing and façade restoration at 4 & 5 South William Street for Savills Ireland in 2020.
 The two buildings were considered to have been built together but the right hand section was likely re-faced in the late 19th century in the Victorian style of the time possibly in response to […] Read more – ‘facade restoration south william street, dublin 2’.